xformerfhs/padora-go/README.md

 - Always.
 - Even with arbitrary tail byte padding :-).

-One may use either ciphers that provide [authenticated encryption](https://en.wikipedia.org/wiki/Authenticated_encryption).
+Either, one may use ciphers that provide [authenticated encryption](https://en.wikipedia.org/wiki/Authenticated_encryption).
 Or, if one needs to use a classic mode like CBC, an explicit authentication with a [Message authentication code](https://en.wikipedia.org/wiki/Message_authentication_code) is mandatory.

 If authentication is used the padding method does not matter any more.